How to Electronically Invoice in Turkey

 Other foreseen changes

 We expect that the e-Gider Pusulu electronic expense notes will need to be declared as an obligation shortly.
-Currently they only need to be reported on a voluntary basis.
+Currently, they only need to be reported on a voluntary basis.

 The Electronic Invoice in Turkey: e-Fatura and e- Arşiv

-The e-Arşiv Fatura are the electronic invoices that must be issued to all clients who are not registered in the TRA.
+The e-Arşiv Fatura are the electronic invoices thatmust be issued to all clients who are not registered in the TRA.
 The obligated companies must send these invoices electronically to the intended recipients.
 This implies a great challenge since many recipients do not have integrated solutions.
-To solve this challenge EDICOM offers companies the opportunity to publish e-Arşiv Fatura to those clients through the Business@mail invoice publication platform where they will be able to download and search their invoice.
+To solve this challenge EDICOM offers companies the opportunity to publish e-Arşiv Fatura to those clients through the Business@mail invoice publication platform where they will be able to download and search their invoices.
 The invoice publication is completely automatic and integrates with your management system.
-Every time an electronic invoice is sent, the recipient will receive an email notifying them that the invoice is available in the platform.
+Every time an electronic invoice is sent, the recipient will receive an email notifying them that the invoice is available on the platform.
 The solution offers a set of notifications that inform the issuer about the status of the invoices guaranteeing complete control of communication flows with clients.

 E-Irsaliye – E-Waybill

-e-Irsaliye, e-Delivery or electronic waybills must be declared to the TRA portal by the companies that must declare electronic invoices.
+e-Irsaliye, e-Delivery, or electronic waybills must be declared to the TRA portal by the companies that must declare electronic invoices.

 The draft law also makes it mandatory to issue e-waybills and will become mandatory for companies that invoiced more than 10 million TL in 2021.